Sincopse/HorseTurfe/README.md

 **It has**

 > Races, yup .-.

-> Shop where you can buy different horses with different status
+> Shop where you can buy different horses with different status.

-> Black market at fridays
+> Black market at fridays.

-> Incredible 4k Ultra Realistic Graphics
+> Incredible 4k Ultra Realistic Graphics.